-In Hawai`i, one of the most significant contributions of Portuguese emigrants, who began to pour into in the Islands in 1878 (over 16,000 immigrants by 1911), was the ukulele—the musical instrument that has become emblematic of the Aloha State.
-When you hear the strumming of an ukulele, you think of palm trees, pillowy white beaches and grass skirts of hula dancers swaying in the wind.
+In Hawai`i, one of the most significant contributions of Portuguese emigrants, who began to pour into the Islands in 1878 (over 16,000 immigrants by 1911), was the ukulele—the musical instrument that has become emblematic of the Aloha State.
+When you hear the strumming of a ukulele, you think of palm trees, pillowy white beaches, and grass skirts of hula dancers swaying in the wind.
 The ukulele is credited to three cabinet makers (Manuel Nunes, Augusto Dias, and José do Espírito Santo) who immigrated from Madeira in 1879.

 Many people, however, might say that the most important contribution of Portuguese emigrants is actually Portuguese sausage, also known as linguiça.
 Many Californians, particularly in Lodi, would agree with Hawaiians.
-There is not a single coffeeshop restaurant in Lodi wine country that doesn't serve linguiça and eggs, and not a single grocery store that doesn't offer multiple brands of this spicy sausage.
+There is not a single coffee shop restaurant in Lodi wine country that doesn't serve linguiça and eggs and not a single grocery store that doesn't offer multiple brands of this spicy sausage.
 You'd almost think linguiça is a "Lodi" sausage.

 Here's why: Almost all of the Portuguese who made the long journey across two oceans from Madeira and the Azores Islands to Hawai`i came at the invitation of sugar cane companies.
-After their work contracts expired, many of them remained in the Islands, and many of them moved on to California.
+After their work contracts expired, many of them remained on the Islands, and many of them moved on to California.

 Ron Silva, the widely respected owner/grower of Lodi's Silvaspoons Vineyards, tells us: “When you look all around you can clearly see why so many Portuguese came to California from Hawai`i, or directly from Portugal.
 The California coast looks just like the coast of Portugal.
 And when you go a little further inland, to Sacramento Valley and San Joaquin Valley, the climate is just like the interior of Portugal.
-It’s a warm, dry climate, just like what you find in the Port wine regon.
+It’s a warm, dry climate, just like what you find in the Port wine region.
 It's perfect for Portuguese grapes.”
 Silva, unsurprisingly, specializes in more than a half-dozen varieties of Portuguese grapes, on top of the usual commercial grapes (Cabernet Sauvignon, Merlot, Cabernet Franc, etc.).

 Lodi-Hawai'i culinary connections

 Ask virtually any Lodi grape grower or vintner where they usually go for vacation, and they'll say "Hawai`i."
-It makes sense because it's easier to get to Hawai`i than to Paris, Rome or Athens, but it also makes sense because Hawai`i's balmy weather is similar to Lodi's, except for the fact that it's all year round over there.
-Hence, many of a Lodian can converse as easily about linguiça, malasadas (the Portuguese version of beignets), pao doce (Portuguese sweet bread), all the variations of poke (raw fish, sweet onions and seaweed), mahi-mahi and opakapaka as practically any Islander.
+It makes sense because it's easier to get to Hawai`i than to Paris, Rome, or Athens, but it also makes sense because Hawai`i's balmy weather is similar to Lodi's, except for the fact that it's all year round over there.
+Hence, many a Lodian can converse as easily about linguiça, malasadas (the Portuguese version of beignets), pao doce (Portuguese sweet bread), all the variations of poke (raw fish, sweet onions, and seaweed), mahi-mahi and opakapaka as practically any Islander.

 But they can especially talk about linguiça because it is an everyday food here as much as in Hawai`i.

-Linguiça, as it is, is not just just delicious in any food context—eggs and potatoes, fried rice or steamed white rice, baked or chili beans, plopped over hot dog buns or even chopped into green salads—but is also delicous with wine, as are most sausages.
+Linguiça, as it is, is not just delicious in any food context—eggs and potatoes, fried rice or steamed white rice, baked or chili beans, plopped over hot dog buns or even chopped into green salads—but is also delicious with wine, as are most sausages.
 The wine-friendly ingredient specific to Portuguese sausage, of course, is not just its fattiness, but also its spice, derived primarily from red chili.

 Chili spice, usually utilized in the powder or flakes made from pulverized red chile peppers, is known for its capsaicin component—the compound that is felt as a hot or titillatingly painful sensation by the palate.
 Because the human palate also responds to food syncretically, in tandem with sensory memories triggered by the olfactory or nose, the senses also absorb chili as an aromatic, peppery experience, not exactly the same but similar to the experience of peppercorns.

 Therefore, a certain kind of magic happens when seasoned meats such as linguiça are consumed with wines that possess their own peppery spiced qualities, based on the basic human response that finds similar sensations to be very pleasing.
-For example, we love chocolate fudge on vanilla ice cream because both are sweet, or buttery textured wines such as barrel-aged Chardonnay when served with fish in French style butter sauces.
+For example, we love chocolate fudge on vanilla ice cream because both are sweet, or buttery textured wines such as barrel-aged Chardonnay when served with fish in French-style butter sauces.
 In the same way, it's natural to love peppery wines with peppery dishes.